wellcomecollection/platform/docs/rfcs/archival_storage_service.md

 - [archivematica](https://www.archivematica.org/en/)
 - [goobi](https://www.intranda.com/en/digiverso/goobi/goobi-overview/)

-These services will need to provide accessions in the BagIt bag format, gzipped and uploaded to an S3 location.
+These services will need to provide accessions in the BagIt bag format, gzip-compressed and uploaded to an S3 bucket.

 ### Onward processing

-The architecture described here makes use of the "Versioned Hybrid Store", so can via a dynamo event stream / lambda / sns mechanism publish update events further downstream to be consumed by the catalogue pipeline, or to feed another search index (like ElasticSearch), reindexing capability is already demonstrated by the Versioned Hybrid Store.
+The Versioned Hybrid Store which holds the Storage Manifests provides an event stream of updates.

-### Terminology
+This event stream can be used to trigger downstream tasks, for example:

-- **Accession**: A BagIt "bag"
+*   Sending a file for processing in our catalogue pipeline
-- **SQS Autoscaling Service**: An ECS service autoscaling on SQS queue length as defined in https://github.com/wellcometrust/terraform-modules/tree/master/sqs_autoscaling_service
+*   Feeding a search index (e.g. Elasticsearch)

-- **Storage manifest**: A file describing the contents of an accession after ingest and containing a pointer to the stored accession.
+The Versioned Hybrid Store also includes the ability to "reindex" the entire data store.
-- **Versioned Hybrid Store**: A set of [https://github.com/wellcometrust/platform/tree/master/sbt_common/storage/src/main/scala/uk/ac/wellcome/storage/vhs](software libraries) wrapping interactions with dynamo and S3 to provide a transactional typed large object store.
+This triggers an update event for every item in the data store, allowing you to re-run a downstream pipeline.

 ### File formats